 - Facilitates effective coordination and cooperation with other departments and internal stakeholders.

 - Continuously informs/updates senior Management of significant developments, emerging opportunities and challenges, and provides timely recommendations.

 - Maintains contacts with functional counterparts in other financial institutions, including multilateral organizations, bilateral institutions, private sector financial institutions to stay current on sound and prudent risk management practices.

 Relevant Experience & Requirements

-- Master's degree or equivalent in finance, business administration, economics or other related fields.
-University degree combined with specialized experience in similar organization/s, may be considered in lieu of a Master's degree.
+- Master's degree or equivalent in business administration, economics or other related fields; university degree combined with specialized experience in similar organization/s may be considered in lieu of a Master's degree.

-Please refer to the link for ADB Competency Framework for International Staff Levels 7-8.
+- Please refer to the link for ADB Competency Framework for International Staff Level 9 and 10.

 The selected candidate is appointed for an initial term of 3 years.

 ADB offers competitive remuneration and a comprehensive benefits package.
 Actual appointment salary will be based on ADB's standards and computation, taking into account the selected individual's qualifications and experience.